skeeto/skeeto.github.com/_posts/2025-08-10-Assemblers-in-w64devkit-and-other-updates.markdown

 unnecessary, just poor code generation.

-With that work in place, you can download a NASM source release, untar it, run `./configure`, `make -j`, and copy the resulting `nasm.exe` into w64dk or wherever else on your `$PATH` is convenient.
+With that work in place, you can download a NASM source release, untar it, run `./configure`, `make -j$(nproc)`, and copy the resulting `nasm.exe` into w64dk or wherever else on your `$PATH` is convenient.
 The same is true for quite a bit of software!
 You can build Binutils, including `as` itself, exactly the same way.
 Being so easy for users to build their own tools means I'm less concerned with including extraneous, more specialized tools, such as NASM.

 ### Path Style